Timeline of Indo-Greek kingdoms: Eastern territories

-The territory ruled by Demetrius, from Bactria to Pataliputra, was then separated between western and eastern parts, and ruled by several sub-kings and successor kings.
+The territory ruled by Demetrius, from Bactria to Taxila, was then separated between western and eastern parts, and ruled by several sub-kings and successor kings.
 The Western part made of Bactria was ruled by a succession of Greco-Bactrian kings until the end of the reign of Heliocles around 130 BCE.
 The Eastern part, made of the Paropamisadae, Arachosia, Gandhara and Punjab, perhaps as far as Mathura, was ruled by a succession of kings, called "Indo-Greek":